networknt/light-doc/content/tutorial/hybrid/portal-service-initial.md

 draft: false
 ---

-Light-hybrid-4j is a generic RPC framework and it supports JSON RPC and binary RPC like gRPC or other binary protocol later.
+The light-hybrid-4j is a generic RPC framework, and it supports JSON RPC at the moment.
+In the future, we are going to support binary RPC like gRPC or other binary protocols.

 Light-portal build based the the light-hybrid-4j framework.
 All services in the light-portal provide hybrid services for as microservice API.